Steven J. Lopes: Episcopal ministry

 On November 24, 2015, the Holy See announced that Pope Francis had appointed Lopes as the first bishop of the Personal Ordinariate of the Chair of Saint Peter, a church structure for Catholics in the US and Canada who were mostly formerly Anglicans.
 This announcement coincided with the first Sunday on which the ordinariates began celebrating Mass using Divine Worship: The Missal, developed while Lopes was serving on the Anglicanae Traditiones commission in Rome.
 As ordinary, Lopes succeeded Jeffrey N. Steenson, a former Episcopal bishop appointed by Pope Benedict XVI in 2012.

 On February 2, 2016, Lopes was consecrated a bishop in Houston and took canonical possession of the ordinariate.
 His principal consecrator was Cardinal Gerhard Ludwig Müller, with Cardinal William Levada and Cardinal Donald Wuerl as co-consecrators.
 He is the first bishop to lead any of the three ordinariates, with the other two being led by a priest as their ordinary.
 In November 2021, he was elected chairman of the USCCB's Committee on Divine Worship.
 In June 2024, he was a principal co-consecrator of David Waller, the first bishop-ordinary of the UK's Personal Ordinariate of Our Lady of Walsingham.

+On May 11, 2026, Pope Leo XIV named Lopes as apostolic administrator of the Personal Ordinariate of Our Lady of the Southern Cross, the ordinariate serving former Anglicans in Australia and Asia.